guillemalomar/DronesServer/README.md

 - Installation

-I recommend creating a virtualenv for this project.
-After creating it and activating it, you should run:
+I recommend creating a virtualenv for this project:
 ```
+# Create the virtual environment
 ~/DronesAPI$ virtualenv -p python3 venv

+# Activate it
 ~/DronesAPI$ source venv/bin/activate

+# Install the pip packages from the requirements file
-~/DronesAPI$ pip install -r requirements.txt
+~/DronesAPI$ (venv) pip install -r requirements.txt
 ```
 Now all pip packages needed have been installed.